 Then, each mbuf in the table is processed by the l2fwd_simple_forward() function.
-The processing is very simple: process the TX port from the RX port, then replace the source and destination MAC addresses.
+The processing is very simple: process the TX port from the RX port, then replace the source and destination MAC addresses if MAC addresses updating is enabled.

 Note: In the following code, one line for getting the output port requires some explanation.